Turning Inward Counseling | Anxiety, Stress & Depression Therapy in Ohio

 Photo Credit: Alan Cabello c/o Pexels

 At Turning Inward Counseling, I’m here to support adults across Ohio on their journey to well-being.
-My approach is person-centered, and I offer tools like Cognitive Behavioral Therapy and Solution-Focused Therapy to help you navigate life’s challenges.
-I accept a variety of insurance plans and offer a sliding scale for out-of-pocket clients (starting at $85), so help is within reach.
+My approach is person-centered, I use Cognitive Behavioral Therapy and Solution-Focused Therapy to help you navigate life’s challenges.
+I offer a sliding scale (starting at $85), so help is within reach.

-If you’d like to know more about managing stress or starting your own journey toward slow(er) living, please visit my website at TurningInwardLLC.com.
+If you’d like to know more about managing stress or starting your own journey toward slow(er) living, please email me at [email protected].

 I wish you a healthy Autumn season and look forward to seeing you when the time is right for you.
 Until then….